Deebo Samuel Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Season Stats

-- Samuel has racked up 70 catches for 1,247 yards, best on his team, and five touchdowns.
-He has been targeted 109 times, and averages 83.1 receiving yards per game.
+- Samuel has hauled in 70 passes for a team-high 1,247 yards and five touchdowns.
+He has been targeted 109 times and averages 83.1 yards per game.

 - Samuel has been the target of 23.8% (109 total) of his team's 458 passing attempts this season.